Older Adults Placed at Healthcare Risks by Hospitals Seeking to Avoid Financial Readmissions Penalties

-Hospital staff avoid the subject.
-As a care advocate—with fiduciary responsibility of guardian or medical power of attorney—a hospital placing one of my clients on observation resulted in opposition.
-I consistently advocated to have my clients admitted so that he or she could receive real medical care and follow up rehabilitation services if necessary.
+Hospital staff avoid discussing the subject.
+As a care advocate—with the fiduciary responsibility of a guardian or medical power of attorney—a hospital placing one of my clients on observation resulted in opposition.
+I consistently advocated having my clients admitted so that they could receive real medical care and follow-up rehabilitation services if necessary.
 I won some battles and lost others.

 Hospital staff telling an older adult that he or she is admitted on observation means nothing.
-Without an explanation quantified in insurance dollars and the inability to receive follow up care, an older adult would not know to disagree.
+Without an explanation quantified in insurance dollars and the inability to receive follow-up care, an older adult would not know to disagree.
 The older adult does not know what questions to ask.
-Most would not know to how to disagree with observation status.
+Most would not know how to disagree with observation status.

 Older adults and family members lack the skills to advocate.
 Health literacy, meaning understanding terminology, recommendations, and coordinating care may not be familiar territory for family caregivers.
 Many older adults and family members fear retribution from hospital care staff for complaints that may then result in poor care so they say nothing.

-As a result, the healthcare of the older adult is compromised.
-Observation status eliminates the potential for follow up care in a skilled nursing community for rehabilitation.
+As a result, the healthcare of older adults is compromised.
+Observation status eliminates the potential for follow-up care in a skilled nursing community for rehabilitation.
 Costs covered when admitted to the hospital may not be covered by an observation stay.

 Older Adult Healthcare Placed at Risk by Rehospitalization Penalties